rhernandez00/Olfactory-stimulation-toolkit/paradigm/README.md

 ## Usage

-Execute NAPEmo02.m and hope for the best.
+Plug the device, execute NAPEmo02.m and hope for the best.